 Dig into classic Mexican cuisine with an Art Deco backdrop at the Naked Taco on Collins Avenue.
 Tuck into their signature chicharrones, featuring crispy pork belly and mango habanero, or the Florida-inspired crispy Key West shrimp tacos.

-Get a primer on Miami Beach’s legendary nightlife by sipping craft cocktails with the ocean breeze blowing in your hair, at the open-air patios of The Clevelander Bar.
+One of the most popular things to do in South Beach is to get a primer on Miami Beach’s legendary nightlife by sipping craft cocktails with the ocean breeze blowing in your hair at the open-air patios of The Clevelander Bar.
 Or enjoy handcrafted cocktails to live entertainment in the breezy courtyard of Sola Miami Beach.

 End your Art Deco Miami itinerary at the Voodoo Lounge, featuring a fun-filled tiki bar and rooftop hookah lounge.

 Lennox Miami Beach

 See Art Deco style with Spanish colonial design at the Lennox Miami Beach.
 Aside from the relaxing modern rooms, the hotel features a beautiful courtyard terrace and pool area, along with a fitness center to sweat out the mojitos.